batiste/sprite.js/README.rst

     <script src="sprite.js"></script>

     <script>
-    // set the viewport size (default 480x320) var scene = sjs.Scene({w:640, h:480});
+    // set the Scene object
+    var scene = sjs.Scene({w:640, h:480});

-    // load the images that gonna be used in parallel.
+    // load the images in parallel.
 When all the images are
     // ready, the callback function is called. scene.loadImages(['character.png'], function() {